marquesrf/php-challenge/README.md

 ![](https://lh3.googleusercontent.com/-SjJCP2AntwI/XoYRxI-hBjI/AAAAAAAABA4/bFi0th7AKGgQFVIOB8L-GiWSZriYhI6MgCK8BGAsYHg/s0/2020-04-02.png)
 # Instituto Atlântico Fullstack Developer Challenge

 Hi! this is a simple challenge for the Fullstack Developer job position at Instituto Atlântico.
 This challenge consists of creating a simple REST API and showing the results in a Web Page.
-You can use any language, framework, lib and database you desire, but we are specially looking for someone with good PHP and JavaScript skills!
+You can use any language, framework, lib and database you desire, but we are specially looking for someone with good PHP and React skills!
 To start, create a new branch for this repo, and when you're done, submit a Pull Request for us to review your code.

 ### API Description